FRITZ!Repeater DVB-C Service - Knowledge Base

 - you want to position the FRITZ!Repeater within the wireless range of the wireless router.

-- you want to integrate a device without wireless capabilities, for example an IPTV receiver, into the home network using a LAN port on the FRITZ!Repeater.
+- you want to integrate a device without wireless support, for example an IPTV receiver, into the home network using a LAN port on the FRITZ!Repeater.

 - the FRITZ!Repeater should be repositioned quickly and easily if necessary.